GardenGroupUO/Organisms/Documentation/source/Using_Run.rst

 4) Details concerning the Mating and Mutation Proceedure
 ========================================================

 The following set of parameters are focused on settings that involve the Mating and Mutation Procedures of the genetic algorithm.
 These are processes that affect how new offspring are created during the genetic algorithm.
-There are three sets of parameters involving the Mating and Mutation Procedures.
+There are four sets of parameters involving the Mating and Mutation Procedures.
 Firstly, below is a parameter that affects both the Mating and Mutation Procedures:

 * **creating_offspring_mode** (*str.*): This indicates how you want these procedures to work when making an offspring.
 There are two options: